MEET OUR TEAM

 She has been a volunteer mentor with Big Brothers Big Sisters of the Greater Twin Cities.
 She holds a bachelor degree in communications and political science from the University of Minnesota – Duluth.

-Mike joins Long Story Short as a Motion Designer.
-He lends an extra graphic eye to a variety of LSS projects, and plans to get his hands dirty in new areas of production.
+Mike is as a Motion Designer for Long Story Short.
+He lends an extra graphic eye to a variety of LSS projects.

 As an Associate Producer, Belinda works in multiple arenas at Long Story Short – from research to field production to editing, she is interested in all stages of production.